-INCREASE THE CIGARETTE TAX

-Regular surveys of business leaders show that health care costs are the No. 1 cost driver for businesses.
+INCREASE THE CIGARETTE TAX Regular surveys of business leaders show that health care is the No. 1 cost driver for businesses.
 Every state that has significantly increased its cigarette tax has enjoyed substantial increases in revenue while reducing smoking.
 Higher tobacco taxes also save money by reducing tobacco-related health care costs, including Medicaid expenses.

-At 60 cents per pack, Kentucky's cigarette tax ranks 43rd lowest among the states and is only 36% of the national average of \$1.65 per pack.
+At 60 cents per pack, Kentucky's cigarette tax ranks 43rd lowest among the states and is only 35% of the national average of \$1.69 per pack.
 As a meaningful step to improve the overall public health of Kentucky's citizens, the General Assembly should increase Kentucky's excise tax on cigarettes.
+PILLAR II: SUSTAINABLE STATE GOVERNMENT